opensearch-project/documentation-website/README.md

 ## Style linting

-We use the [Vale](https://github.com/errata-ai/vale) linter to ensure that the documentation adheres to our [Style Guide](STYLE_GUIDE.md).
-To install Vale locally, use these steps:
+We use the [Vale](https://github.com/errata-ai/vale) linter to ensure that our documentation adheres to the [OpenSearch Project Style Guidelines](STYLE_GUIDE.md).
+To install Vale locally, follow these steps:

 1. Run `brew install vale`.
 2. Run `vale *` from the documentation site root directory to lint all Markdown files.
 To lint a specific file, run `vale /path/to/file`.